 It played at the 2017 Downtown LA Film Festival and Bailey won Best Director - Documentary Feature.
 The film opened in theaters September 2017.

 Most recently, Miranda directed the feature comedy BEING FRANK starring Jim Gaffigan, Logan Miller, Anna Gunn, Samantha Mathis, Alex Karpovsky.
 The film premiered on Sunday, March 11th at the 2018 SXSW Film Festival in Austin, Texas and will be released Father's Day.2019.
 Miranda's short film ANOTHER HAPPY ANNIVERSARY was selected in the Imagine This Women's Film Festival 2020.

-Miranda is represented by CAA and Echo Lake Entertainment for both Directing and Writing.
+Miranda is represented by Echo Lake Entertainment for both Directing and Writing.